I believe in the truth, the principle, and the power of God’s grace, which the Bible presents and reveals to us in both the Old and New Testaments.

 As for the popular Grace message or Grace movement in Christian circles, it seems to me that many who preach it have not fully identified on what Theological foundation their message is build.
 It is important to know on which foundation we build our house of theology.
 Is it built on sand or on the rock of ages (Scriptural accuracy as revealed in Christ)?

 In my observation, the message of Grace which has become popular today is an amalgamation of two messages.
 1) The message of faith-righteousness (right standing with God received through our individual faith in what Christ has done) and 2) the Gospel of peace.
-Two messages with a their own unique emphasis, yet mutually truly corroborating and belong together as one whole part of the Good News.
+Two messages each with a their own unique emphasis, yet mutually truly corroborating and belong together as one whole part of the Good News.
 As you read along you will see where I introduce a tectonic shift in part of the foundation of these two messages.

 E.W.
 Kenyon 1867 – 1948 wrote many books, one of which is called: The Two Kinds of Righteousness, written in 1942.
 This message shows the differences between righteousness as a position of full acceptance with God and as a gift (oddly) received through personal faith in what Christ did, and people’s own attempt to do right and earn acceptance with God based on their own accomplishments and their own lifestyle.